danielward27/flowjax/docs/getting_started.rst

-Getting Started
+Getting started
 -----------------
+This section will give an overview of FlowJAX distributions and bijections.
 If you are interested in use of normalizing flows, feel free to start with an example on the left side page.
-This page gives an overview of FlowJAX distributions and bijections more generally.

 Simple Distribution Example
 ============================